 There is no vaccination requirement to enrol school-aged children in out-of-school-hours and vacation care in any state in Australia.

-However, because the federal No Jab No Pay law, applicable in all states and territories, requires vaccination for the purpose of eligibility to Childcare Benefit and Childcare Rebate for all children up to the age of 19 years, and even though an unvaccinated child qualifies for enrolment in out-of-school-hours and vacation care, unless the unvaccinated child qualifies for an exemption under the federal law, then the parent/guardian will not qualify for Childcare Benefits and Rebates with respect to this care.
+However, because the federal No Jab No Pay law, applicable in all states and territories, requires vaccination for the purpose of eligibility to Childcare Subsidy for all children up to the age of 19 years, unless an unvaccinated child qualifies for an exemption under the federal law, then the parent/guardian will not qualify for Childcare Subsidy with respect to this care.

-Listed immediately below are links to the current requirements for obtaining medical exemptions under the federal No Jab No Pay law, in order to qualify for Child Care Benefit and Rebate, for out-of-school-hours and vacation care.
+Listed immediately below are links to the current requirements for obtaining medical exemptions under the federal No Jab No Pay law, in order to qualify for Childcare Subsidy, for out-of-school-hours and vacation care.

 - What are the permitted exemptions to the vaccination requirement?